jmserra/ynit/README.md

 Just download this repository and start working on your app.
 Yeah, no composer requires here, you can use composer if you like to install dependencies although the idea of this framework is to be as tiny as possible.
 It already includes a PSR-4 loader which might be good enough for your needs.

+You can also download and unzip in a new folder by running:
+`wget -qO- https://github.com/jmserra/ynit/archive/master.zip | bsdtar -xvf-`

 ## Structure
 app: your app classes go here.
 Everything under this folder expects to use the "App" namespace. app/Controller.php: thats a default controller with a couple of methods you can play with.